RoninTech/ta-helper/content/van-life/van-is-for-sale.md

 ## Tons of info and pictures are available in the articles we wrote for van work.
 See the bottom of [this page](https://carryonrtw.com/van-life/) for all the links.

-## [Contact us here](https://carryonrtw.com/contact/) with any questions or interest.
+## [Contact us here](https://carryonrtw.com/contact/) for pricing or with any questions or interest.
+Serious inquiries only please.

 Here is a list of all of the items that have been installed so far and how much they cost:

 <iframe width=1000 and height=500 src="https://docs.google.com/spreadsheets/d/e/2PACX-1vROUwgLD9M6rItGVVl79fNYhUxwUkUyYnTiaf-giGuXUml0Tm5IGzQi1HZdsf96HqJNBPsQe0AQexNC/pubhtml?gid=0&amp;single=true&amp;widget=true&amp;headers=false"></iframe>

 Here is a list of all of the parts waiting to be used on the van.
-Items wil be sold individually or can be added to van purchase if buyer requests:
+These items wil be sold individually or can be added to van purchase if buyer requests:

 <iframe width=1000 and height=500 src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSW9tvHHkRmRuaptpPDkAwvb3bXHNZcQfpeiV37aRiofiFt9x29ywmsmYiFxm8gVtDT1l5wnS5lnGs2/pubhtml?gid=0&amp;single=true&amp;widget=true&amp;headers=false"></iframe>